Uranium(III) hydride: Other

 Uranium hydride ion may interfere with some mass spectrometry measurements, appearing as a peak at mass 239, creating false increase of signal for plutonium-239.

 History

 Uranium hydride slugs were used in the "tickling the dragon's tail" series of experiments to determine the critical mass of uranium.

 Uranium hydride and uranium deuteride were suggested as a fissile material for a uranium hydride bomb.
 The tests with uranium hydride and uranium deuteride during Operation Upshot–Knothole were disappointing, however.
 During the early phases of the Manhattan Project, in 1943, uranium hydride was investigated as a promising bomb material; it was abandoned by early 1944 as it turned out that such a design would be inefficient.

-Applications

-Hydrogen, deuterium, and tritium can be purified by reacting with uranium, then thermally decomposing the resulting hydride/deuteride/tritide.
-Extremely pure hydrogen has been prepared from beds of uranium hydride for decades.
-Heating uranium hydride is a convenient way to introduce hydrogen into a vacuum system.

-The swelling and pulverization at uranium hydride synthesis can be used for preparation of very fine uranium metal, if the powdered hydride is thermally decomposed.

-Uranium hydride can be used for isotope separation of hydrogen, preparing uranium metal powder, and as a reducing agent.